History of the Moravian University Christmas Vespers

 -Anonymous (January 1895).
 School Happenings.
 The Mirror: The Student Newspaper of Moravian Seminary for Young Ladies, Bethlehem, PA, v.X, (n.3), p.47.

-This newspaper blurb from 1895 is the first reported instance of what we have come to know today as “The Moravian College Christmas Vespers,” a long cherished tradition where students, faculty and staff of Moravian College celebrate the end of the Fall Semester and welcome the Advent season through an evening of worship music, punctuated by a candlelight service.
+This newspaper blurb from 1895 is the first reported instance of what we have come to know today as “The Moravian University Christmas Vespers,” a long cherished tradition where students, faculty and staff of Moravian University celebrate the end of the Fall Semester and welcome the Advent season through an evening of worship music, punctuated by a candlelight service.

 As indicated in the article, the Vesper program was inspired by the Moravian Church’s Christmas Eve Candlelight Service, which many students were sad to miss due to the semester ending and having to return home.
 Dr Hark, Principal of the Moravian Seminary and College for Young Ladies, however, had the brilliant idea to present the students with their own private version of this time-honored Moravian tradition so that students could enjoy the experience before returning home to celebrate the holidays with their families.